dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 ## SQLAlchemy Introduction

+SQLAlchemy is a library that facilitates the communication between Python programs and databases.
+Most of the times, this library is used as an [Object Relational Mapper (ORM)](https://en.wikipedia.org/wiki/Object-relational_mapping) tool that translates Python classes to tables on relational databases and that automatically converts function calls to SQL statements.
+SQLAlchemy provides a standard interface that allows developers to create database-agnostic code to communicate with a wide variety of database engines.

+As we will see in this article, SQLAlchemy relies on common design patterns (like [Object Pools](https://sourcemaking.com/design_patterns/object_pool)) to allow developers to easily create and ship enterprise-grade, production-ready applications.
+Besides that, with SQLAlchemy, boilerplate code to handle tasks like database connections is abstracted away to let developers focus on business logic.

+Before diving in the ORM features provided by SQLAlchemy, we need to learn how the core works.
+The following sections will introduce important concepts that every Python developer needs to understand before dealing with SQLAlchemy applications.

 ### Python DBAPI

 The [Python DBAPI (acronym for DataBase API)](https://www.python.org/dev/peps/pep-0249/) was created to specify how Python modules that interact with databases should expose their interfaces.
 Although we won't interact with this API directly—we will use SQLAlchemy as a facade to it—it's good to know that it defines how common functions like `connect`, `close`, `commit`, and `rollback` must behave.
 This means that, whenever we use a Python module that adheres to the specification, we can rest assured that we will find these functions and that they will behave as expected.